ljohnsonjr/httpauthlogs/README.md

 # HTTP access log
 Use this Python function to see how many IP address or host names are connecting to your apache web server.
 ###  Steps
 - cat /var/log/apache2/access.log > httplogs.txt
-- copy your file to your python scrip directory
+- copy your text file to your python script directory
-- ./gethostnames.py
+- run your python progame with the filename as the parameter